 There is a substantial amount of intellectual property litigation in the biotechnology and pharmaceutical industries, and we may become party to, or threatened with, litigation or other adversarial proceedings regarding intellectual property or proprietary rights with respect to our product candidates, including interference proceedings before the USPTO.
 Third parties may assert infringement, misappropriation or other claims against us based on existing or future intellectual property or proprietary rights.
 The outcome of intellectual property litigation and other disputes is subject to uncertainties that cannot be adequately quantified in advance.
 The pharmaceutical and biotechnology industries have produced a significant number of patents, and it may not always be clear to industry participants, including us, which patents cover various types of products or methods of using or manufacturing products.
 The coverage of patents is subject to interpretation by the courts, and the interpretation is not always uniform.
 If we were sued for patent infringement, we would need to demonstrate that our product candidates, products or methods of use, manufacturing or other applicable activities either do not infringe the patent claims of the relevant patent or that the patent claims are invalid or unenforceable, and we may not be successful in doing so.
 However, proving invalidity or unenforceability is difficult.
 For example, in the United States, proving invalidity requires a showing of clear and convincing evidence to overcome the presumption of validity enjoyed by issued patents.
-Even if we believe third-party intellectual property claims are writhout merit, there is no assurance that a court would find in our favor on questions of infringement and business and scientific personnel could be diverted in pursuing these proceedings, which could significantly harm our business and operating results.
+Even if we believe third-party intellectual property claims are without merit, there is no assurance that a court would find in our favor on questions of infringement, validity, or enforceability.
+Even if we are successful in these proceedings, we may incur substantial costs and the time and attention of our management and business and scientific personnel could be diverted in pursuing these proceedings, which could significantly harm our business and operating results.
 In addition, we may not have sufficient resources to bring these actions to a successful conclusion.